ETZ-TZO/umami-etz/README.md

 # umami

 Umami is a simple, fast, privacy-focused alternative to Google Analytics.
-This repository is a fork of Umami, used for analytics on their dashboard.
+This repository is a fork of Umami, used for analytics on the TZO dashboard.

 ## Getting started

-A detailed getting started guide can be found at [https://umami.is/docs/](https://umami.is/docs/)
+A detailed getting started guide on the original codebase can be found at [https://umami.is/docs/](https://umami.is/docs/)

 ## Installing from source